richardschoen/howtostuff/installmariadbonibmi.md

 Save the my.cnf file

 ***For a more secure server only listen on IP address 127.0.0.1/localhost***

+**Also, the default port is 3306.
+I often change to a non-standard port like 33306 instead.**

 Example of what your actual ***/QOpenSys/etc/mariadb/my.cnf*** will look like after adding the bind-address and port entries.
 ```